 - If you are attending office hours to get help with a homework problem, you must first have spent a considerable amount of time (≥ 30 minuets) thinking about/attempting to solve the exercise.
-In particular, you must have parsed through the definitions (e.g., know the vocabulary), compared the exercise against what we've done in class and similar examples from the textbook(s), and made an earnest attempt at reaching a solution/proof and be prepared to show me your attempt. - To be most effective in helping students with homework problems, I will help students individually and so please be prepared to wait your turn. - For all other questions about the course (including general questions on the material), I'm very happy to talk to groups of students.
+In particular, you must have parsed through the definitions (e.g., know the vocabulary), compared the exercise against what we've done in class and similar examples from the textbook(s), and made an earnest attempt at reaching a solution/proof and be prepared to show me your attempt. - To be most effective in helping students with homework problems, I will help students individually and so please be prepared to wait your turn.
+If we're talking about homework problems, you are not permitted to take notes (or pictures) of any kind. - For all other questions about the course (including general questions on the material), I'm very happy to talk to groups of students and students should feel free to take notes at these times.